 Born and raised in Georgia, Gray got a taste for Southern cooking at an early age.
 But it was his decision to seek formal training at Johnson & Wales in Charleston that set him firmly on the trajectory to chefdom.

-While there, he had the good fortune of meeting South Carolina legend, Chef Frank Lee, who hired Gray to assist in the kitchen of Slightly North of Broad.
-Gray soaked up every bit of Lee's guidance and eventually was named sous chef of High Cotton, another iconic restaurant in the historic city.
-There he developed his expertise so impressively, he soon moved to the top of the class with executive chef positions at High Cotton in both Charleston and Greenville.
+While there, he had the good fortune of meeting South Carolina legend Chef Frank Lee, who hired Gray to assist in the kitchen of Slightly North of Broad.
+Gray soaked up every bit of Lee's guidance and was eventually named sous chef at High Cotton, another iconic restaurant in the historic city.
+There, he developed his expertise so impressively that he soon rose to the top of the class, earning executive chef positions at High Cotton in both Charleston and Greenville.

 In 2011, he took the helm at Southern Art in Atlanta and was named one of the city's "Rising Star Chefs."
 But South Carolina beckoned him back.
 Gray returned to Greenville, where he and a few business colleagues opened Bacon Bros. in 2013.